Deletion of articles on Wikipedia: 2006–2007

-In July 2006, writers for The Inquirer were offended by claims made by certain Wikipedia editors that it conspired with Everywhere Girl (a stock photo model, whose identity was initially unknown, who appeared on advertising material around the world) to create her phenomenon.
+In July 2006, writers for The Inquirer complained about claims by Wikipedia editors that The Inquirer conspired with Everywhere Girl (a stock photo model whose identity was initially unknown and who appeared on advertising material around the world) to create her phenomenon.
 They observed an apparent campaign to remove all references to Everywhere Girl on Wikipedia.
 Later, they found it contrary to common sense that what became included on Wikipedia was their series of reports on the deletions of the Wikipedia article.

 In December 2006, writer and composer Matthew Dallman found that Wikipedia's biography of him was under debate, and became drawn to the vote counts.
-He was deciding not to participate on his own behalf because of Wikipedia's apparent dislike of self-promotion, saying, "It's like I'm on trial and I can't testify", though he would not be able to resist the urge.
+He decided not to participate himself because of Wikipedia's apparent dislike of self-promotion, saying, "It's like I'm on trial, and I can't testify".
+However, he claimed he would not be able to resist the urge.

 Andrew Klein was disappointed that the article on his webcomic Cake Pony was deleted, despite his claims that the "article contains valuable and factual information about a popular internet meme".
-He conceded that "it's their site and you've got to play by their rules".
-Many other webcomic-related articles were deleted in fall 2006, resulting in criticism by the artists of those comics.
+He conceded that "it's their site, and you've got to play by their rules".
+Many other webcomic-related articles were deleted in the fall of 2006, resulting in criticism by the artists of those comics.

-Slate.com and The Wall Street Journal writer Timothy Noah documented his "career as an encyclopedia entry", and questioned the need for rules on notability in addition to rules on verifiability.
+Slate and The Wall Street Journal writer Timothy Noah documented his "career as an encyclopedia entry", and questioned the need for rules on notability in addition to rules on verifiability.

 In February 2007, the nomination of the Terry Shannon article for deletion was ridiculed by The Inquirer.

-The deletion of the biography of television anchor Susan Peters, the article for the Pownce website and Ruby programmer why the lucky stiff also sparked controversy.
+The deletion of the biography of television anchor Susan Peters, the article for the Pownce website, and Ruby programmer why the lucky stiff also sparked controversy.

 As an early notable example, the 2007 deletion of South African restaurant Mzoli's was given substantial coverage in the media due to a dispute over an editor deleting what was almost the initial version only 22 minutes after being created by Jimmy Wales, one of Wikipedia's founders.
 Wales said that supporters of deletion displayed "shockingly bad faith behavior".
 The article was kept after a multitude of editors helped work on it.
 The consequence is that while inclusionists can say the deleting administrator crossed the line, deletionists can say that the process works as notability was established.